Periodic table for Edexcel GCSE Chemistry

 As you go down a group, the elements get bigger as they gain additional shells of electrons.

-What is the name of group 1 of the periodic table?
+What is the most common charge of group 1 elements?

 End of page